-The Research Symposium aims to bring together clinicians and researchers at ASHA's Annual Convention, in order to discuss current research that has important implications for the study of communication processes and disorders.
+The Research Symposium brings together clinicians and researchers at ASHA's Convention to discuss current research that has important implications for the study of communication sciences and disorders (CSD).
 Each year's symposium focuses on a specific research theme.
 Research is presented by invited speakers who are experts in their fields.

-The Symposium consists of several talks related to a central research issue with opportunities for discussion between clinicians, junior investigators and senior investigators.
-In addition, RMPTA recipients attend a luncheon.
+The Symposium consists of several talks related to a research topic of importance to CSD with opportunities for discussion between clinicians, students, junior investigators and senior investigators.

-For more information on the annual Research Symposium, please contact ASHA's Academic Affairs and Research Education unit at firstname.lastname@example.org.
+For more information on the annual Research Symposium, please contact ASHA's Academic Affairs and Research Education team at email@example.com.

 2021: Health and Healthcare Equity in Communication Disorders (coordinated by Megan Morris, PhD)

 2022: Bilingualism (coordinated by Leah Fabiano Smith, PhD)

 2023: Artificial Intelligence (AI) in CSD (coordinated by Jordan Green, PhD)

 2024: Genetics in CSD (coordinated by Beate Peter, PhD)

 2025: Intervention and Implementation Clinical Trials in CSD (coordinated by Leora Cherney, PhD)

 Access the presentation recordings and resulting publications from past ASHA Conventions, when available.